 - Petty cash - cash for the purposes of small miscellaneous purchases such as postage.

 - Plant and equipment - a group of fixed assets used in the operation of a business such as furniture, machinery, fit-out, vehicles, computers and tools.

-- Principal - the original amount borrowed on a loan or the remainder of the original borrowed amount that is still owing (excluding the interest portion of the amount).
+- Principal - the original loan amount borrowed or the remainder of the original borrowed amount that is still owing (excluding the interest portion).

 - Profit - the total revenue a business earns minus the total expenses.
 See also Revenue.

-- Profit and loss statement - (also known as an income statement) is a financial statement listing sales and expenses and is used to work out the gross and net profit of a business.
+- Profit and loss statement - (also known as an income statement) is a financial statement listing sales and expenses.
+Use it to work out the gross and net profit of a business.

 - Profit margin - see Margin.

 - R&D - stands for 'research and development'.
 Businesses conduct research and development to innovate, create new products and find better ways of doing things.